galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 > ### {% icon comment %} Note
-> Your results may be slightly different from the ones presented in this tutorial due to differing tool or
+> Your results may be slightly different from the ones presented in this tutorial due to the tool versions or
 > reference data versions or stochastic processes in the algorithms.
 {: .comment}